 At the end of a long work day of managing agents, customer queries, and high call volumes, call center leaders want to have achieved two fundamental goals: retain solid employees, and provide excellent customer service.
+That’s where call center attrition rate comes in.

 Call center managers are acutely aware that the industry faces some of the steepest staff turnover rates in the world.
 And it’s no surprise why: high call center attrition rates generally stem from poor company culture, stressful work environments, low pay, and overall agent dissatisfaction.